 Figure 4: The high-Cu sand had higher LL and PL than the low-Cu sand at nearly all sand contents.

-## NULL
+## NULL is this a new heading?
+You need one here?

 A more interesting feature of Experiment 2 was the different sand contents at which the mixtures became nonplastic.
 Low-Cu sand mixes containing 70, 72.5, and 75% sand could not be rolled out, but high-Cu mixes at these sand contents still had measurable plastic limits.
 Similarly, at sand content 75-80 %, the low-Cu mixtures slid along the base of the Casagrande cup (invalidating the test), whereas high-Cu sand mixtures flowed (rather than slid) and therefore had measurable liquid limits.
 These observations suggest that the threshold fines content is affected by sand uniformity.